Title: | Using CF-Compliant Calendars with Climate Projection Data |

 If |

-s longer than a day this will result in a factor where
+s longer than a day this will result in a factor where the calendar

-dekads, months, quarters, seasons or years).
+quarters, seasons or years).

-The factor will be generated in the order of the offsets of the CFtime
+The factor will be generated in the order of the offsets of the CFTime

 instance.
 While typical CF-compliant data sources use ordered time series